CFP: Special Issue of The Journal of Popular Culture on Blaxploitation

 This issue of the Journal of Popular Culture will focus on Blaxploitation in terms of its significance in the 1970s, as well as the myriad ways in which the movement has and continues to influence popular culture.
 The essays will go beyond traditional conceptions of Blaxploitation with the distinct goal of helping to fill in the gaps that exist in the scholarship focusing on this highly important, yet oft overlooked period.
 For example, what do films produced during this movement in the 1970s reveal about filmmaking and the African American experience at that time and beyond?
 Who or what was exploited during this period?
 How does the movement continue to influence media forms like television series, video games, and new media?
 What has Blaxploitation’s impact been on hip-hop music?
 How did/does inform World Cinema?

 Manuscripts fitting this issue’s theme are sought from a broad array of disciplinary orientations, including (but not limited to) film and television studies, new media studies, the humanities, political economy, communications, cultural studies, sociology, and marketing.

-Articles should be between 5000 and 7500 words in length.
+Completed articles will be due January 14, 2019, and should be between 5000 and 7500 words in length.
 Authors should consult The Journal of Popular Culture’s “Submission Guidelines” for details on format and citation style.